The Fighting Keisers – Father and Son, Uriah and Emanuel

 Civil War Military Service — Emanuel Keiser

 Emanuel H. Keiser, eldest son of the Keiser family of Saville Township in Perry County, became the first of his immediate family members to enlist for Civil War Military Service.
-Enrolling and mustering in at the age of 18 at Sunbury in Northumberland County, Pennsylvania on 27 November 1863, he entered as a Private with the 47th Pennsylvania Volunteers’ Company C (also known as the “Sunbury Guards”).
-Military records described him at the time as being a 5’8″ tall laborer with brown hair, hazel eyes and a florid complexion.
+Enrolling and mustering in at the age of 18 at Sunbury in Northumberland County, Pennsylvania on 27 November 1863, he entered as a private with the 47th Pennsylvania Volunteers’ Company C (also known as the “Sunbury Guards“).
+Military records at the time described him as being a laborer who was five feet, eight inches tall with brown hair, hazel eyes and a florid complexion.

 Uriah Keiser Joins His Son’s Regiment